 - Increased trouble thinking, concentrating, or remembering things

-If you experience any of these symptoms after a pedestrian accident, speak with a trusted family member, friend, or a medical professional immediately.
-Also, call an experienced lawyer to determine if you qualify for compensation.
+If you experience any of these symptoms after a pedestrian accident, speak with a trusted family member, friend, or medical professional immediately.
+Also, contact an experienced pedestrian accident lawyer to find out if you qualify for compensation.

 Pedestrian car accidents can have serious financial consequences.
 Typical costs include medical expenses (including medication), costs of future medical treatment, and rehabilitation costs.
 Medical expenses can include the cost of:

 - Ambulance and emergency services

-- Doctors’ fees, including medical diagnoses, scans, and tests
+- Fees, including medical diagnoses, scans, and tests

 - Surgical treatment costs

-Your doctor may prescribe you medication to help ease the physical or mental pain of your injuries.
-Some injuries may require long-term care, prolonged hospitalization, and additional surgeries.
+Your doctor may prescribe you medication to help ease the physical or mental pain of your injuries, some of which may require long-term care, prolonged hospitalization, and additional surgeries.

 These costs can damage your finances, even if your PIP or health insurance covers the treatments.
 If you require behavioral therapy, occupational therapy, physical therapy, and different types of assistive devices, the ongoing costs for recovery and rehabilitation can become stressful and insurmountable.

 Another common financial consequence of a pedestrian accident is the inability to work, resulting in lost income.
-When accident victims experience severe injuries, they can’t immediately return to work to perform their job duties.
-This results in lost income and earning potential.
+When accident victims experience severe injuries, they can’t immediately return to work, resulting in lost income and earning potential.
 For example, victims who suffer spinal cord injuries or require an amputation cannot perform certain manual functions and lose their potential to earn an income during their time out of work for recovery, and sometimes permanently.

-Head injuries or brain trauma might also affect one’s intellectual abilities and cognitive functions.
-As a result, TBI victims can’t always perform jobs that require an extensive amount of cognitive functioning, such as desk jobs.
-These costs are often included in compensatory awards.
-Contact an experienced attorney now to help you determine how you can get compensation for lost income or the inability to work.
+Head injuries or brain trauma can also affect intellectual abilities and cognitive functions.
+As a result, victims can’t always carry out work that requires an extensive amount of cognitive functioning, such as desk jobs.
+Lost earnings are often included in compensatory awards.
+Contact an experienced pedestrian accident lawyer now to help you determine how you can get compensation for lost income or the inability to work.

 3. When should I contact a pedestrian accident attorney in McAllen?